dword4/nhlapi/README.md

 `?stats=vsTeam&season=20162017` Conference stats split

+`?stats=gameLog&season=20162017` Provides a game log showing stats for each game of a season

 `?stats=regularSeasonStatRankings&season=20162017` Returns where someone stands vs the rest of the league for a specific regularSeasonStatRankings
 ```{